 Sometimes just treating one specific condition that makes us feel self-conscious can greatly benefit how we feel about ourselves, and our body.
 Sometimes it is something that we come to accept in our own time.
 All experiences are valid, and the two primary things that all people should be provided with when it comes to treating these conditions are respect, and choice.
 So let’s take the time to not only discuss the treatment for Spider Vein, but also understand what Spider Veins actually are, and just how common they can be.

 Spider Veins, also known as talangiectasias, most commonly occur on the legs, are caused by damaged veins, and research suggests that they effect over 40% of all women.
 The veins that carry blood back to the heart contain a one-way valve that closes once blood has passed through it, ensuring that blood doesn’t flow backwards.
-If this one-way valve weakens or becomes damaged, which can happen simply by aging, it can result in blood pooling inside the vein, and over time this results in a bulge in the being that branches out like a spider’s web; thus the name Spider Veins.
+If this one-way valve weakens or becomes damaged, which can happen simply by aging, it can result in blood pooling inside the vein, and over time this results in a bulge in the skin that branches out like a spider’s web; thus the name Spider Veins.

 What causes Spider Veins can be a number of different contributing factors, such as pregnancy, hormones, sun exposure, lack of activity and (of course) genetics.